ndiego/genesis-featured-page-advanced/readme.txt

 	* *Download the folder from Wordpress.org and zip the folder.
 Then upload via Plugins->Add New->Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 **Please Note:** This plugin is only for Genesis Framework users.
 Genesis is a premium product by [StudioPress](http://www.studiopress.com).
 If you do not have Genesis 2.0+ or Wordpress 3.6+, the plugin will not activate.

 == Screenshots ==

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 2.0.0 - 2020/2/26 =
+* Notes to come...

+= 1.9.7 - 2019/6/19 =
+* Fixed conflict with Genesis 3.0 which caused the widget not to register (Thanks katebrianna!)

+= 1.9.6 - 2018/9/3 =
+* Added has-post-thumnail class to widgets featuring custom images/links to maintain aesthetic similarities with the original Genesis Featured Page widget on some StudioPress themes (Thanks msusans!)

+= 1.9.5 - 2017/10/20 =
+* Fixed bug where the link title was displaying incorrectly when using a Custom Page Link (Thanks womed!)

+= 1.9.4 - 2017/10/20 =
+* Fixed bug where widgets would disappear when switching between Genesis and non-Genesis themes (Thanks neilgee!)

 = 1.9.3 - 2016/10/7 =
 * Fixed conflict with Page Builder by Site Origin (Thanks minnert!)